codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 Duplicate Linked (All properties are inherited) | `Alt + d` Inherit  | `Ctrl + l`

+## Modifiers

+Modifiers are automatic operations that affects geometry in non destructive way.

+###

 ## Applying shade smooth

 Pick  `Object Mode` and right click your mesh, and pick `shade smooth`